Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Energy Efficient Predictive Resource Allocation

-where the objective function in \eqref{eq:aimenergy} is obtained by substituting ${\bar P^m_i} = {{\mathbb{E}_h}}\left( {{\sum\limits_{k = 1}^{{K^m_i}} {p_{ijk}^m} } } \right)$ into \eqref{eq:objective} and ignoring a constant $\Delta T = N_S \tau$, constraints in \eqref{eq:Cst} and \eqref{eq:CEC} are obtained by substituting \eqref{eq:intst} and \eqref{eq:intEC} into \eqref{eq:play2} and \eqref{eq:EBEC}, respectively, and \eqref{eq:maxpower} and \eqref{eq:maxK} are the constraints on the average transmit power and the total number of subcarriers. {Since only channel statistics are known at the start of the window, this problem only optimize average power and bandwidth in each frames for each user.
-With constraint \eqref{eq:maxK}, we can always allocate each subcarrier only to one user.}
+where the objective function in \eqref{eq:aimenergy} is obtained by substituting ${\bar P^m_i} = {{\mathbb{E}_h}}\left( {{\sum\limits_{k = 1}^{{K^m_i}} {p_{ijk}^m} } } \right)$ into \eqref{eq:objective} and ignoring a constant $\Delta T = N_S \tau$, constraints in \eqref{eq:Cst} and \eqref{eq:CEC} are obtained by substituting \eqref{eq:intst} and \eqref{eq:intEC} into \eqref{eq:play2} and \eqref{eq:EBEC}, respectively, and constraints in \eqref{eq:maxpower} and \eqref{eq:maxK} ensure that the average transmit power and the number of subcarriers allocated to all the users do not exceed the maximal average transmit power $P^{\max}_{\rm ave }$ and the total number of subcarriers $K_{\max}$.
+With constraint \eqref{eq:maxK}, we can always allocate each subcarrier only to one user at each time slot. {Due to the bandwidth and power constraints, the problem could be infeasible when the system is heavy loaded and the channels are not good.
+In this case, the system can drop some enhancement layers of the SVC for VoD service, and then the value of $R_i^m$ is reduced.
+To minimize the quality deterioration, $R_i^m$ should be optimized when the system is fully loaded as in the literature, e.g., \cite{Riiser2012Video,Xuan2015hotmobile}.
+In this work, we study how to improve EE when the system is not fully loaded.
+In this case, the problem is feasible.}